Part 26: Who‘s the Fairest of them All? – MK2

 I told myself I wouldn‘t say it.
 I wouldn‘t say that Vietnam looked ready to finally get Mao.
 Because Mao has survived in this position for some centuries now.
 But it‘s happened.
 Beijing has surrendered.
 There‘s a sufficiently large army that it‘ll probably flip, but the Trung Sisters are not going to go home now.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 25

 25